 - A British Standard providing recommendations on the installation, testing, inspection, marking and positioning of EN795 anchors

-- BS 8437:2005 Code of practice for selection, use and maintenance of personal fall protection systems and equipment for use in the workplace
+- BS 8437:2005 Code of practice for selection, use and maintenance of personal a protective system and equipment for use in the workplace

-British Standard gives recommendations and guidance on the selection, use and maintenance of personal fall protection systems and equipment for use in the workplace to prevent and/or to arrest falls from a height, including systems and equipment suitable for use in rescue.
-It also gives guidance on rescue of persons working at a height, in the event of an accident.
+British Standard gives recommendations and guidance on the selection, use and maintenance of written fall protection measures and equipment for use in the working environment to prevent and/or to arrest falls from a height, including systems and equipment suitable for use in rescue.
+It also gives guidance on the rescue of persons working at height, in the event of an accident.

-It is intended for use by employers, employees and self-employed persons who use personal fall protection systems and equipment.
+It is intended for use by employers, employees and self-employed persons who use the safety systems and equipment.
 It is also intended for use by designers, e.g. architects and structural engineers, including those who are responsible for the design of safe access routes on buildings and structures, by those who commission work at a height, e.g. building owners and contractors, and by those involved in training persons for work at a height.

 BS EN516:2006 Prefabricated accessories for roofing - Installations for roof access - Walkways, treads and steps